 So very valuable are the words of truth and wisdom that flow forth from the righteous.
 Consider the content of our conversation, things like the Gospel where preaching can save a soul, where your words can keep someone out of jail, keep someone in the Word, able to bless others in multiple ways – it’s not just silver, it’s “choice” silver, sterling silver, it’s the best “silver” of all!

 Charles Bridges said, “Our words should be choice silver, refined of this world’s dross, shining with heavenly brightness.”

 It’s too bad that nowadays the silver-tongued person is connected to the person of eloquence, when in all reality the silver-tongued person is the wise one who speaks God’s truth…from a godly heart.

 We see the antithesis in the second half of the passage – “But the heart of the wicked is worth little.”
-Keep in mind, words flow from the heart.
-Jesus said in:
+Keep in mind, words flow from the heart (Luke 6:45).

 Proverbs 10:21 (NKJV) The lips of the righteous feed many, but fools die for lack of wisdom.

 What a contrast – how some feed others…that they may live.
 While the fool refuses to be fed or led, they can’t give it out and they won’t even take it in; they don’t offer any contributions to the lives of others…and they themselves die in the process.

 Schultens, “They die of famine in the middle of the rich pastures of the Gospel”

 Let’s live in right relationship with God, let’s “feed” others, may we live lives of wisdom!